Join today and have your say! It’s FREE!

 Alternate Symbol(s): GRNWF

 Greenlane Renewables Inc. is a Canada-based company, which provides biogas upgrading systems.
 Its systems produce clean, renewable natural gas from organic-waste sources including landfills, wastewater treatment plants, dairy farms, and food waste, suitable for either injection into the natural gas grid or for direct use as commercial vehicle fuel.
 The biogas upgrading systems, marketed and sold by the Company under the Greenlane Renewables brand, remove impurities and separate carbon dioxide from bio methane in the raw biogas created from the anaerobic decomposition of organic waste at landfills, wastewater treatment plants, farms, food waste streams, and other feedstock sources.
-It is deploying the three main upgrading technologies: water wash, pressure swing adsorption, and membrane separation, plus biogas desulfurization technology.
-It has delivered over 140 biogas upgrading systems into 19 countries, including some of the renewable natural gas production facilities in the world.
+It is engaged in deploying the three main upgrading technologies: water wash, pressure swing adsorption, and membrane separation, plus proprietary biogas desulfurization technology.
+It has delivered over 145 biogas upgrading systems into 19 countries and over 160 biogas desulfurization units.

 TSX:GRN - Post by User